emacsmirror/utimeclock/readme.rst

 uTimeClock
 ##########

-Simple time tracking.
+Simple manual time tracking.

-This is a time tracking utility, intended to be used in other text modes such as ORG, reStructuredText or MarkDown.
+This is a time tracking utility, intended to be used in any text mode such as reStructuredText, MarkDown and ORG.

-Instead of defining a major mode, this package provides functions to:
+Instead of defining a mode, this package simply provides functions to:

 - Clock on/off.
 - Report accumulated time.